Ganglee98/AAE6102-Assignment-1/README.md

 # AAE6102-Assignment-1-LI YUAN

 # Task 1–Acquisition
 Process the IF data using a GNSS SDR and generate initial acquisition outputs.
-The following is the generated initial acquisition outputs collected in open-sky area.
+The following is the generated initial acquisition outputs collected in open-sky area. （run init.m）

 ![image](https://github.com/user-attachments/assets/c15b8fd7-aea4-4ca4-adc3-f647a64ab180)